Top Forex Trading Tools

-The forex daily statistics outlined below help traders manage their risk, understand how various currencies are related, and how much the different forex pairs move over various time frames.
+The Forex Trading Tools outlined below help traders manage their risk, understand how various currencies are related, and how much the different forex pairs move over various time frames.
 The statistics or indicators provided on this page include:

 - An Economic Calendar to keep traders apprised of major scheduled economic announcements.
 If day trading, close all positions before an important news announcement is scheduled.
 Only begin trading again after the news has been released.
 If swing trading, be aware of major economic news announcements.
 If your stop loss is very close to the current price right before a major news announcement is released, and may wish to consider closing that position because important data releases can cause big price jumps/dumps making stop losses ineffective (your trade is closed at a much worse price than the stop loss price).

 - Current Interest Rates in various zones is useful when taking longer-term positions that will be subject to rollover each night.
 Rollover is when you are debited or credited the interest rate differencial of the two currencies contained in a forex pair.
 For example, if you buy the NZD/USD, you have effectively bought the NZD and sold the USD.
 If the NZD interest rate is higher, you will receive a small interest payment into your account at 5pm EST each day.
 If you short the NZD/USD, you have sold the NZD and bought the USD.
 In this case, if the USD interest rate is lower than the NZD interest rate, you will be charged the interest rate differential each day at 5pm.